ng-Classic/ng-classic/aio/content/guide/animations.md

 You learned to add animation to a transition between two states, using `style()` and [`state()`](api/animations/state) along with `animate()` for the timing.

-Learn about more advanced features in Angular Classicanimations under the Animation section, beginning with advanced techniques in [transition and triggers](guide/transition-and-triggers).
+Learn about more advanced features in Angular Classic animations under the Animation section, beginning with advanced techniques in [transition and triggers](guide/transition-and-triggers).

 <a id="animation-api-summary"></a>

 ## Animations API summary

-The functional API provided by the `@angular-classic/animations` module provides a domain-specific language \(DSL\) for creating and controlling animations in Angular Classicapplications.
+The functional API provided by the `@angular-classic/animations` module provides a domain-specific language \(DSL\) for creating and controlling animations in Angular Classic applications.
 See the [API reference](api/animations) for a complete listing and syntax details of the core functions and related data structures.

 | Function name                     | What it does                                                                                                                                                                                                |